Amber cosmetic bottle with blank label. FDA labeling requirements.

 It’s crucial to understand what the FDA does and doesn’t do when it comes to cosmetics.
 One of the most common misconceptions is that the agency approves all cosmetics before they hit the market.
 In reality, the “FDA does not require approval of cosmetic products and their ingredients (other than color additives) before marketing.”
 This puts the responsibility squarely on you, the manufacturer or distributor, to ensure your product is safe and compliant with the law.
 While the FDA doesn’t pre-approve your formula, it does have the authority to take action against non-compliant products already on the market, making proactive compliance essential.

-What Must Appear on Your Cosmetic Label?
+What Exactly Goes on a Cosmetic Label?

 Getting your cosmetic product on the shelf is exciting, but first, you have to nail the label.
 The FDA has specific rules about what information must be displayed, where it needs to go, and how it should be formatted.
 Think of your label as your product’s ID card—it needs to be accurate and complete to be compliant.
 Missing even one small detail can lead to regulatory issues, so it’s crucial to get these core components right from the start.
 Let’s walk through the five non-negotiable elements that must appear on every cosmetic label you produce.